History of AEK Athens F.C.: 1962–63 season

-Nikos Goumas hired the Hungarian-German manager, Jenő Csaknady who brought a disciplined model, innovating training methods and new tactical systems.
-Mimis Papaioannou, Aleko Yordan, and the Syrian Ibrahim Mughrabi, the first foreign player to ever play for a Greek club, were among the arrivals.
-AEK finished at the top, tied with Panathinaikos and a championship play-off was set.
+Nikos Goumas appointed the Hungarian-German manager, Jenő Csaknady who introduced a disciplined approach, innovative training methods and new tactical systems.
+Mimis Papaioannou and the Syrian Ibrahim Mughrabi, the first foreign player to ever play for a Greek club, were among the arrivals.
+AEK finished level with Panathinaikos at the top of the table, leading to a championship play-off.
 Panathinaikos initially took the lead, the yellow-blacks made it 3–1, but the greens responded making the final 3–3.
-Thus, by the regulation of the time AEK won the title due to a better a goal ratio.
-As AEK won their first post-war league, Nestoridis emerged as the league's top scorer for the fifth time and the last of his career with 23 goals, making a record of consecutive wins of the award.
+Thus, under the regulations of the time AEK won the title due to a better goal ratio.
+With AEK winning their first post-war league title, Nestoridis finished as the league's top scorer for the fifth and final time in his career with 23 goals, setting a record for consecutive wins of the award.